gerkenmatt/secure-bootloader/README.md

 ### Prerequisites
 - This project was built on Linux OS
-- VS Code should be installed
+- VS-Code can be installed to navigate through the `stm32` workspace
 - install arm-none-eabi-gcc
 - install openocd
 	- **Note:** to get openocd to work correctly with STLink, you may need to add `udev` rules: